 Q: How should I decide to which Institute or Center my institution should submit a T32 application?

-A: To decide which Institute or Center would be the best fit for your application, first review the Funding Opportunity Announcements.
+A: To decide which Institute or Center would be the best fit for your application, first review the Notices of Funding Opportunities.
 You should determine which Institutes fund most of the faculty who will be involved in the program, because their research will likely support the mission of whichever Institute funds them, and your program will need to support the mission of the Institute.
 You should also contact the Program or Grant Officers of each Institute, who can direct you to the most appropriate Institute.